roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone, but especially aspiring paleoartists

 This is the paleoart counterculture manifesto, a book that protests the use of paleoart stereotypes in favor of creative, speculative, but still scientific, interpretations of extinct creatures.
 Along with now-famous depictions of *Parasaurolophus* as an absolute unit, *Protoceratops* hanging out in trees, and *Stegosaurus*'s impressive member, they also include hilarious artwork of modern creatures drawn using bad paleoart stereotypes, such as shrink-wrapped, venomous baboons, horizontal-necked rabbits, and terrestrial manatees.
 This book has also spawned a whole paleoart movement, so I think it's worth checking out the source.
+There's also a follow-up book called [All Your Yesterdays](https://www.dropbox.com/s/lb2hoz1cac4d1bp/All%20Your%20Yesterdays.pdf?dl=0), which is free to read online, that contains a selection of high quality, speculative paleoart by independent artists inspired by the original.

 ### The Rise and Fall of the Dinosaurs: A New History of a Lost World
 Type: book